Skip to content

 Incoming/Outgoing files will not be copied from C-SUB to JADE

-Files found in /cms01/incoming/ and /cms01/outgoing/ are not going to be copied over to JADE.
 Please copy any of them that you want to keep into your home directory before your group is migrated from the C-SUB to JADE.

-SFTP data transfers
+SFTP data transfers - path changes

-JADE uses the same TCP/IP networking ports as was used on the C-SUB: Data going into the cluster: 22011 Data coming out of the cluster: 22027
+JADE uses the same TCP/IP networking ports as were used on the C-SUB:

 JADE uses different paths to store this kind of data.
 We cannot create symbolic links to hide this change.